Memorial Day Sale: 25% OFF 2 MONTHS Limited Time Sale! πŸŽ‰

 The method matters less than the habit.
 Pick one system and use it consistently for 30 days.
 Track what you retain versus what you forget.
 Adjust based on results, not trends.

 Reading something once gives you the illusion of learning.
-Real retention comes from revisiting information at strategic intervals—a technique called spaced repetition.
+Real retention comes from revisiting information at strategic intervals.
+Your brain strengthens neural pathways each time you recall information β€” a phenomenon known as the testing effect.

 1. Day 1: Read and take notes (initial exposure)